-

 The industry has benefitted from a resurgence of insurance providers, enabling travel businesses to adopt a mix of protection methods based on their business needs.
 The success to date of this increased choice and flexibility in the market perhaps raises questions about the necessity of further reform.

 To continue to meet the needs of a rapidly changing industry, the Association of Bonded Travel Organisers Trust (ABTOT), in partnership with PT Trustees, has launched a new escrow accounts and bond hybrid solution for larger travel SMEs.
-This solution aims to offer ATOL holders increased flexibility when managing supplier payments.5
+This solution aims to offer ATOL holders increased flexibility when managing supplier payments11.

 How can we help?